All News Blog Videos

 Many students from the UK apply for jobs overseas, or want to further their studies abroad.
 To do so, they need to authenticate their UK educational documents, which validates them for use in the country in which they wish to work or study.

-UK students graduating who might want to attest degree certificate
+UK students graduating who might want go through the process of degree attestation.

 By Leticia Vorrath, Legal Intern